Stop Unwanted Telemarketing & Collections Calls

-If you are receiving unwanted telemarketing calls or text messages to your cell phone from an automated dialer system or ‘robo-caller’, there are steps you can take to stop this harassment and you could be entitled to compensation.
+If you are receiving unwanted collections and telemarketing calls and/or text messages to your cell phone from an automated dialer system or ‘robo-caller’, there are steps you can take to stop this harassment and you could be entitled to compensation.

 Kimmel & Silverman handles these types of cases every day.
 With 25+ years’ experience, we have the resources and knowledge to efficiently secure the maximum recovery for our clients.
 We have already recovered over $100 million for our clients in all practice groups.